cerbero90/lazy-json-pages/README.md

     ->middleware('cache_responses', $cacheResponses);
 ```

-If we a middleware to be added every time we invoke Lazy JSON Pages, we can add a global middleware:
+If we need a middleware to be added every time we invoke Lazy JSON Pages, we can add a global middleware:

 ```php
 LazyJsonPages::globalMiddleware('fire_events', $fireEvents);